juliansoh/BentleyAIImmersionDay2025/README.md

 ![Microsoft](images/banner.png)
 # Bentley Systems - 2025 AI Immersion Day
-This repository contains resources and instructions for the Hackathon to implement Microsoft 365 Copilot Agents.
+This repository contains resources and instructions for the Hackathon to deploy and use Microsoft 365 Copilot Agents.

 ©Microsoft Corporation